Michael-Stokoe/statamic-ip-whitelist/README.md

 ## Support

-For issues or feature requests, please check the addon documentation or contact support.
+For issues or feature requests, please check the addon documentation or raise a Github issue.